MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Update-MgBetaSecurityLabel.md

   - `[DisplayName <String>]`: Unique string that defines a filePlanDescriptorTemplate name.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.

-`FILEPLANREFERENCES <IMicrosoftGraphSecurityFilePlanReferenceTemplate[]>`: Specifies a unique alpha-numeric identifier for an organization’s retention schedule.
+`FILEPLANREFERENCES <IMicrosoftGraphSecurityFilePlanReferenceTemplate[]>`: Specifies a unique alpha-numeric identifier for an organization's retention schedule.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity